avalanche123/AvalancheImagineBundle/README.md

 ## Basic Usage

-This bundle works by configuring a set of filters and then applying those filters to images inside a template So, start by creating some sort of filter that you need to apply somewhere in your application.
+This bundle works by configuring a set of filters and then applying those filters to images inside a template.
+So, start by creating some sort of filter that you need to apply somewhere in your application.
 For example, suppose you want to thumbnail an image to a size of 120x90 pixels: